monohaus/expansion_tile_list/README.md

 - ![new](https://img.shields.io/badge/new-brightgreen) `ExpansionMode` allows you to specify the expansion mode of the `ExpansionTileList`.
 This feature can be used only with named constructor.
-    - `ExpansionMode.atMostOne` allows you to expand at most one tile at a time. (i.e zero or one )
+    - `ExpansionMode.atMostOne` allows you to expand at most one tile at a time. (i.e. zero or one )
-    - `ExpansionMode.atLeastOne` ensures that at least one tile is always expanded  (i.e one or more )
+    - `ExpansionMode.atLeastOne` ensures that at least one tile is always expanded  (i.e. one or more )
-    - `ExpansionMode.exactlyOne` allows you to expand exactly one tile at a time. (i.e one )
+    - `ExpansionMode.exactlyOne` allows you to expand exactly one tile at a time. (i.e. one )
-    - `ExpansionMode.any` allows you to expand any number of tiles. (i.e zero or more )
+    - `ExpansionMode.any` allows you to expand any number of tiles. (i.e. zero or more )

 ### `Item Features`